Glock 43X / 48 Metal Magazines and Metal Mag Releases: Ensuring Reliability

 Why Most Magazine Extensions Fail (And How to Choose One That Won't)

 If you've ever had a magazine extension fall off during training, come loose during competition, or require a PhD in mechanical engineering just to perform basic maintenance, you're not alone.
 The magazine extension market is flooded with products that look similar but perform drastically differently.
-As manufacturers who've spent years engineering solutions to these exact problems, we're breaking down what separates reliable extensions from expensive disappointments.
+As manufacturers who've spent years engineering solutions to these exact problems, we're breaking down what separates reliable Glock magazine extensions from expensive disappointments.

 The Hidden Problems With Most Magazine Extensions